simon-glitch/simon-glitch.github.io/My_Way_of_Life/music/music.md

 * A pitch is the main sound that a human is trying to produce.
 * A tone is the combined *(true / full)* sound being produced instead.
 * A note is the tone + duration + *other small details*.

+## Types of Notes
+A note seems to be able to refer to many things:
+* A physical note:
+    * The phenonemnon of a sound which has a clear main pitch.
+* A function note:
+    * The process of using an instrument in a specific way to produce a physical note.
+* A syntactic note:
+    * The musical notation to represent a physical note, or a functional note, whichever one makes more sense in context.
+* A tonal note:
+    * The description of a note as a tone, or as a pitch accompanied by an overtone.